jorditorresBCN/Assignments-2017/Lab02.md

 <a name="preproc"/>

 ## Task 2.3:  Tweet pre-processing
-In this taks we’ll enter in more detail to the overhall structure of a tweet and discuss how to pre-process the text of it before we can get into some more interesting analysis in next Lab.
+In these tasks we’ll enter in more detail to the overall structure of a tweet and discuss how to pre-process its text before we can get into some more interesting analysis in the next Lab.
 In particular, we will seen how tokenisation, despite being a well-understood problem, can get tricky with Twitter data.
 After that we’ll discuss the analysis of term frequencies to extract meaningful terms from our tweets.

 The code used in this Lab is using part of the work done by [Marco Bonzanini](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/)).
 As Marco indicates, it is far from perfect but it’s a good starting point to become aware of the complexity of the problem, and fairly easy to extend.